nandiniovhal/NodeJS-Project/README.md

 # NodeJS-Project
 In this project I have created some signup authentication as well I have performed some curd operations on employees.
-First, we need to include a few packages for our Nodejs application - npm init npm install express --save
+First, we need to include a few packages for our Nodejs application -
+* npm init
+* npm install express --save
+* npm install body-parser
+* npm install mongoose
+* npm install mssql
+* npm install nodemon